cython/cython/docs/src/userguide/faq.rst

 **Answer**: It works as expected in recent versions of Cython.

-In older versions, it was considered that the fact that a binary operation on two integer types returned a float was counter-intuitive (both compared to every other kind of binary op in C, and the "expected" behavior from python).
-We discovered it because it was causing errors (e.g. in functions that were expecting an integer value but getting a float) and after much discussion decided that disabling this behavior was better than letting it go.
-Also a**b will (silently) overflow as an int/be inexact as a double except for very small values of b.
-If one *wants* the old behavior, one can always do, e.g, 13.0**5, where it is much clearer what's going on.
-One would have to do <int>(13**5) in pyrex anyway, which looks kind of strange.

 ----------

 Why does Cython not always give errors for uninitialized variables?